Every Life Counts

 Ten years, three miscarriages, two healthy sons and another baby on the way… the year was 2007.

-My husband and I immediately opted out of amnio or further testing.
-We didn’t need to decide if our baby girl would live because God had already made the final decision.
-We chose life that day, and every day since.
+But we didn’t need to decide if our baby girl should live because God had already made the final decision.

-Recently, she saw a man holding a cardboard sign on the side of the interstate.
-Her heart broke for him.
-She came home and made her own sign that reads, “God is with us.
+Her heart broke for him, so she came home and created her own sign that read, “God is with us.
 Believe in God.
 He will blow the trumpet and we will go up to heaven.
 Believe in God.
 I love God and Jesus.”
-She asked if she could stand on the corner holding her sign because she wanted others to know there is hope.

-She’s right, there is hope, every life is important.
+She’s right, there is hope.
+Every life is important.

 Break Every Chain?